gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 Transport layer is the dividing line between the upper layers and the lower layers of the OSI model.

 **TCP** is a transmission control protocol.
-It is a connection-oriented protocol that is a reliable way\*\* to transport segments across the network.
+It is a connection-oriented protocol that is a reliable way to transport segments across the network.
 If a segment is dropped, the protocol will actually ask for acknowledgement each and every time.
-If it failed to get the acknowledgement, it will resend that piece of information.
+If it fails to get the acknowledgement, it will resend that piece of information.
 TCP protocol can be used in e-commerce, websites, and banking services.

 TCP three-way handshake